MrPekar98/kg-lookup/README.md

 To stop the service, hit `Ctrl+c`.

-To stop Virtuoso, enter the following commond.
+To stop Virtuoso, enter the following command.

 ```bash
 docker stop vos